-Laser welding of plastics is a modern technology used to create unbreakable joints in materials.
+Laser welding of plastics is modern technology used to create unbreakable joints in materials.
 It is a form of welding using heat through the interaction of a laser beam with the welded material and the pressure, which is exerted by the down-pressure force on the welded parts.
-Compared with traditional technology used for welding plastics, it has several advantages including the absence of additional material, low operating costs and the high efficiency of the process.
+Compared with traditional technology used for welding plastics, has several advantages including the absence of additional material, low operating costs and the high efficiency of the process.
+In industrial practice, what is known as penetrated laser welding is used, which is recommended for joining of plastics with different absorption properties for the laser.

-As a major advantage of this method is easier automation, it comes as no surprise that this method is regularly used in series industrial sectors.
+As a major advantage of this method is easier automation, it comes as no surprise that this method is regularly used in series industrial industries.
 Together with its expansion, there was an increased need to check the quality of weld and the welding itself.
-For this reason, series companies, particularly from the area of automotive industry, have successfully used the thermo-camera system developed by the Czech company Workswell.
+For this reason, series companies, particularly from the area of automotive industry, have successfully used the thermo-camera system developed by the Czech company Workswell s.r.o.

-Workswell is a Central European business and manufacturing company with its headquarters in Prague, the heart of the European Union.
-The company’s primary activity includes the delivery of solutions in the area of the contactless temperature measurement.
-Customers of and Kia, companies such as ČEZ, RWE, Bosch, Honeywell, Tesco, Heineken, Kofola, IKEA, Net4Gas, Semikron, ArcelorMittal and hundreds of various small, medium and large industrial enterprises.
+Workswell s.r.o. is a Central European business and manufacturing company with its main headquarters in , the heart of the European Union.
+The company’s primary activity includes the delivery of solutions in the area of the contact-free temperature measurement.
+Customers of Worskwell s.r.o. include, in addition to the car makers BMW, Škoda, Renault and Kia, companies such as ČEZ, RWE, Bosch, Honeywell, Tesco, Heineken, Kofola, IKEA, Net4Gas, Semikron, ArcelorMittal and hundreds of various small, medium and large industrial enterprises.
 Regular clients include prestigious foreign universities.

-The industrial use of laser welding of thermal plastics is frequently used for the arrangement of welded components whereby one thermoplastic is penetrating after the radiation of the laser and the second thermoplastic significantly absorbs the laser beam.
+plastics is frequently used for the arrangement of welded components whereby one thermoplastic is penetrating after the radiation of the laser and the second thermoplastic significantly absorbs the laser beam.
+The size of the absorption of the laser beam by the thermoplastics can be modified.

-In the case of the ‘penetrating’ arrangement, the thermoplastics are linked with the different absorbing properties placed one above the other.
-The laser beam is focused into the gap between the joined components and in the place of the gap is absorbed through the surface into the lower part with the heat required for melting.
+In the case of “penetrating”“ arrangement, the thermoplastics are linked with different absorbing properties placed one above the other.
+The laser beam is directed into the gap between the joined components and in the place of the gap is absorbed through the surface into the lower part with the heat required for melting.
 By sharing the heat, the surface layer of the transparent material is belted from the lower part and while affecting the down-pressure force, both components are welded.

 The welding regime is determined by how the laser beam heats welded components.
 It is possible to select: